camdfletcher/ChatChannels/README.md

 - [ ] Channel spam protection
 - [ ] Permission-based chat cooldowns
 - [ ] Highlighted names in chat (if you are mentioned in chat your name would be highlighted a different color)
+- [ ] Some form of chat "module" that developers could write as chat extensions/preprocessors

 - **Feel free to create an issue for a feature suggestion**